 “Hi, I’m Lydia, and I would prefer that you choose your own language when referring to me.
-That is what you will do anyway whether or not I sanction the pronouns you will use.
-You will read me as male or female (you already have) or you won’t know.
-Mercifully I *won’t actually be here* when you talk about me, so if I’m in the fringe cases where it’s not clear, you could always check with someone and not embarrass both of us while you’re at it”
+That is what you will do anyway, whether or not I sanction the pronouns you use.
+You will read me as male or female (you already have), or you won’t know.
+Mercifully, I *won’t actually be there* when you talk about me, so if I’m in the fringe-cases in which it’s not clear, you could always check with someone and not embarrass both of us while you’re doing it”

 Hm.
 Maybe not.

 Say there’s a scenario in which people are introducing themselves *with pronouns*.
 You don’t want to do this because you don’t of course “have” pronouns.
 But you also don’t particularly feel like pointing out to a bunch of strangers that you don’t and they don’t either.
 It’s awkward, explaining to a bunch of people who may well think they are practicing an important Socialist rite that they are literally treating language like real estate and it makes zero sense.